aee56/RNAseq-analysis/README.md

 SLIDINGWINDOW:4:15 \
 MINLEN:75

-here is the Trimmomatic script
+Trimmomatic script can be found under "scripts" folder and is titled "RNAseq.SBATCH" \